What is a Website Style Guide?

 This collection of completed design elements, graphics, and rule sets, helps developers, designers, and content creators express your brand style with consistency.

 Download A FREE Website Style Guide Template

-If you want to set up your own style guide in just a few minutes, then I got you!
+If you want to set up your own website style guide in just a few minutes, then I got you!
 Grab my web style guide template for Adobe XD for free.

 Difference Between Style Guide, Design System, Style Sheet, and Brand Guidelines

 It’s important to note that a design system is not the same thing as a style guide.
 Design systems have more defined rule sets and usually include a development sandbox with interactive components – in essence, they are more complex.